Last updated: April 23, 2026

 - Contact information for follow-up questions (security@clearquoteapp.com).

-What constitutes a notifiable Breach: Unauthorized access to data in the agencies, proposals, or carrier_quotes database tables, or the uploads storage bucket.
+What constitutes a notifiable Breach: Unauthorized access to data in the agencies, proposals, or carrier_quotes database tables, or the uploads storage bucket, or the agent-data/state.db agent state database (which stores triage metadata derived from inbound support and security emails).
 Infrastructure alerts (failed login attempts, blocked rate-limited requests) are not notifiable Breaches.

 Data Return and Deletion